 Addresses can also be assigned with the indirection operator (0).
-See Section 3.6 for an example.
+See section 3.6 for an example.

-5.3.2 Count Limit CL
+5.3.2 Count Limit CTL

-Each event has a count limit comparator, and the system has one hardware counter.
-When entering RUN mode, the value from CL.1 is automatically loaded into the hardware counter, and may be used in event system WHEN/THEN statements, as shown here:
+Each event group has a count limit comparator, and the system has one hardware counter.
+When entering RUN mode, the value from CTL.1 is automatically loaded into the hardware counter, and may be used in event system WHEN/THEN statements, as shown here:

-S1 = RD + OVL CL = #200 WHE[N] S1 THE[N] CNT WHE[N] CL THE[N] BRK conjunction with the switch to a new group.
+S1 = RD + OVL CTL = #200 WHE[N] S1 THE[N] CNT WHE[N] CTL THE[N] BRK

+In order to load the value from another CTL register into the hardware counter, a RCT (reset count) action must be specified in conjunction with the switch to a new group.
 This new count limit value may then be used in WHEN/THEN statements, as shown here:

-In order to load the value from another CL register into the hardware counter, an RCT (reset count) action must be specified in